Call Mon-Sun:

 • A single dose of amphetamines produced stimulant-induced psychosis in 50-70% of patients with prior psychosis or other symptoms of schizophrenia.5

-• According to the FDA, there is no test for a diagnosis of the syndrome known as ADHD, and “ADHD” as a syndrome remains under considerable controversy and clinically unproven.
+• According to the FDA, no test has been devised for a diagnosis of the syndrome known as ADHD.
+Thus, the diagnosis has caused considerable controversy in the medical world.

-• More studies are needed on the effects of long-term use of Adderall.
+• Researchers are calling for more studies on the effects of long-term use of Adderall.

 • Suppression of growth over time.6